kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 replaced with an annotation, e.g. `multicluster.kubernetes.io/export`.
 When a service is found with the annotation, it would be considered marked for export to the supercluster.
-The controller would then create `EndpointSlices` and an `ImportedService` in each cluster exactly as described above.
+The controller would then create `EndpointSlices` and an `ServiceImport` in each cluster exactly as described above.
 Unfortunately, `Service` does not have an extensible status and there is no way to represent the state of the export on the annotated `Service`.
 We could extend `Service.Status` to include `Conditions` and provide the flexibility we need,